IVA Mortgage Advisors.

 Getting a mortgage after an IVA has finished is difficult , but is certainly possible.
 An IVA will remain on your file for 6 years after the IVA has completed.
 You will need to provide extra evidence for any mortgage application and use a specialist lender.
 However, the interest rates will be higher than a standard high street mortgage.

-If your IVA is still active, then its highly likely you won’t get a mortgage at all.
-Furthermore, You will need your IVA to be satisfied.
+If your IVA is still active, then its highly likely you will not get a mortgage at all.
+Furthermore, you will need your IVA to be satisfied.
 How long the IVA has been satisfied will determine which lenders will offer an IVA mortgages.

 There is a specialist lender who will accept a mortgage application once the IVA is completed.
 Each IVA mortgage application will be judged on the circumstances at the time.
 Above all, IVA mortgages require the assistance of an IVA mortgage specialist to ensure the best chance of success.